pmean/build-website/text/06/SecondGrantPart2.md

 > accrual goals and would have provided scientifically useful output.
 > The amount of research money tied up in these underperforming clinical
 > trials represents a huge lost opportunity cost that dilutes the
-> effectiveness of the agency\'s grant program.
+> effectiveness of the agency's grant program.
 >
 > Although slow accrual rates are a serious threat to the overall
 > research endeavor, they are treated like the crazy aunt in the attic.